Andrew Epstein – President

 Donna Tramontozzi

-Donna has a BA in English and has studied at the Santa Fe Photographic Workshops, the Maine Media Workshops and the Griffin Museum of Photography.
-Donna has exhibited in multiple juried shows throughout New England.
-Her solo show, Optical Shards, has been shown in various Griffin–affiliated galleries.
-It also won a silver portfolio award at the San Francisco Bay International Awards.
+Since retiring, Donna has devoted herself full-time to her love of photography and to exploring her vision of the natural world.
+Donna has studied at the Santa Fe Photographic Workshops, the Maine Media Workshops and the Griffin Museum of Photography.
+Her solo show, Optical Shards, has been shown in various Griffin–affiliated galleries and she has also exhibited in a variety of venues throughout the country.
+She was a finalist in 2023 Critical Mass.

 Honorary Directors